This page doesn't support Mandarin language

 *Note: WSTS forecasts global semiconductor sales, and while the Group's manufacturing of high precision tools and parts is part of the semiconductor industry's supply chain, the Group's performance in specific business segments during any particular time period may not always correlate with the general sales trend of the semiconductor industry.

-Looking ahead, the Group is committed to sustaining the positive momentum seen in FY2025, with several initiatives in place to further strengthen its proposition and resilience across the value chain and deliver sustainable long-term value for its shareholders.
+The Group has several initiatives in place to enhance its proposition and resilience across the value chain and deliver sustainable long-term value for its shareholders.
 These include:

 1. Advancing the Five-Star Factory initiative

-• Fast, Effective & Local Support to Our Global Customers: Strengthening the Group's decentralised structure and customer interactions to enable their success and the advancement of the semiconductor industry.
+• Fast, Effective and Local Support to Global Customers: Strengthening the Group's decentralised structure and customer interactions to enable their success and the advancement of the semiconductor industry.

-• The Group is continuing to closely engage customers to identify new opportunities to support higher-value problems across the value chain.
+• The Group is closely engaging with its customers to deepen its understanding of critical pain points and identify higher-value opportunities across the value chain.

 • Operational Excellence: Leveraging lean engineering and management principles, data and automation to develop fast, flawless and cost-effective manufacturing.